brandondsherman/Sentimessenger/tut.md

 * Then click on the green button "Start My Archive"
 * You'll be prompted for your Facebook password
 * After successfully putting in your password it has another popup to confirm the download.
 Click on "Start My Archive"
-* They will email you your download is ready.
+* They will email you when your download is ready.
 This could take a while.
 * The email will have a link that once clicked will begin your download.
 * Upload the file /html/messages.htm